 Companies should always maintain a heavy focus on monitoring and logging cybersecurity events.
 But beyond actually doing so, companies must use the information.
 Many victims of cyberattacks have evidence of the breach in their log files, yet miss it because they didn’t analyze the information.

 Malware can be used to steal credit card information on POS systems.
 Companies can enhance their POS security by disabling all unnecessary physical and network connections.
 For example, employees should not be able to browse social media or their personal email accounts from a POS system.
 Additionally, system patching and updates should never be delayed.
 Delaying may expose your system to cyberattacks.

 Decisions on whether to pay a ransom and how to respond should not be made in the middle of a crisis.
 Incident response is more than having a plan, but having the supporting components to make it work.
 Accordingly, an incident response plan and team must be established.
 The team should include a law firm, digital forensics professionals and public relations resources.
 Your plan should be tested and updated on a regular basis.
 Many restaurant operators have purchased insurance to manage their cyber risk.
 However, insurance carriers have made it clear that companies need to take appropriate precautions and be in compliance with regulatory requirements to maintain the standing of their policies.

 As restaurants continue to leverage technology innovations to better compete in today’s marketplace, cybersecurity needs to be on the forefront of operators’ minds.
 With so much at risk—potential financial losses, damage to brand reputation, unauthorized access to proprietary company information—restaurant companies cannot afford a wait-and-see approach.
 A deliberate and diligent strategy is your best defense against ongoing cyberthreats.

 you may also be interested in

-All companies will likely suffer an information security incident; learn how to limit damage to systems and data with a quick and thorough response.
+All companies will likely suffer an information security incident; learn how to limit damage to systems and data with a quick response.